 As Flavobacterium columnare is Gram-negative, you can treat your betta with a combination of the antibiotics furan-2 and kanamycin.
 Medicated food containing oxytetracycline is also an effective treatment for internal infections, but resistance is emerging.
 You may apply potassium permanganate, copper sulfate, and hydrogen peroxide externally to adult fish and fry, but be aware that these can be toxic in high concentrations.
 Vaccines can also help in the face of an outbreak or to prevent disease occurrence.

 Prevention is just as important as treatment.
 Here are a few steps to take to help prevent Columnaris outbreaks in the first place:

 - Provide fish with a nutritionally balanced diet

 - Disinfect nets and other equipment before using

 Because the bacteria thrive on organic wastes, the potential for columnaris outbreaks can be controlled by regular water changes and tank maintenance, including vacuuming of the gravel.
-Proper diet and maintaining good water quality in general will keep the fish from being stressed and therefore more susceptible to infection.
-Placing new fish, and promptly moing any sick fish to a quarantine tank will help prevent the introduction and spread of the disease.
+Proper diet and maintaining good water quality, in general, will reduce stress and chances of infection.
+Placing new fish, and promptly moving any sick fish to a quarantine tank will help prevent the introduction and spread of the disease.

-To avoid spreading the bacterium to other tanks, nets, specimen containers, and other aquarium equipment should be disinfected before each use.
-Small quantities of aquarium salt can be used regularly as a prophylaxis to prevent disease in livebearer aquariums.
-When fish are being shipped or moved they are under stress, which leaves them open to contracting disease.
-To give them a better chance of remaining healthy they may be give prophylactic antibiotic treatment, or fed medicated food
+To avoid spreading the disease to other tanks, you should disinfect nets, specimen containers, and other aquarium equipment before each use.
+Using small quantities of aquarium salt regularly can help to prevent disease in livebearer aquariums.
+When shipping or moving fish, the stress leaves them open to contracting a disease.
+To give them a better chance of remaining healthy, you may give them preventative antibiotic treatment or medicated food.